Opuntia macrorhiza

-Opuntia macrorhiza, also called plains pricklypear or prairie pricklypear or western pricklypear, is a common and widespread species of cactus.
+Opuntia macrorhiza, also known as the prairie pricklypear, western pricklypear, twistpine pricklypear, or plains pricklypear (a name more commonly given to Opuntia polyacantha), is a common, widespread species of cactus native to North America.

 Description

-O. macrorhiza is one of the shorter species of the genus, rarely over 30 cm (1 foot) tall, spreading horizontally and forming wide clumps.
+O. macrorhiza is one of the shorter species of the genus, usually 7.5-12.5 cm tall (but rarely over 30 cm) and 30-180 cm in diameter.
+O. macrorhiza grows horizontally to around 1 m. forming wide clumps.
 Flowers are showy and bright yellow, often with red markings near the base of the petals.
 Fruits are narrow, red, juicy and edible.

 Distribution and habitat

 The species prefers well-drained, sandy or gravelly soils, mostly in grassland areas.
+It grows at elevations of 600-2400 m.
 It is found throughout the Great Plains of the United States, from Texas to Minnesota, and west into the Rocky Mountain states to New Mexico, Utah, and perhaps Idaho, with sporadic populations in the Mississippi and Ohio Valleys.
 It is also reported from northern Mexico in the states of Chihuahua, Sonora, Coahuila, Nuevo León, Durango, Tamaulipas, and San Luís Potosí., though all Arizona and Mexican records should be considered with caution due to confusion with other similar species.
 The species is cultivated as an ornamental in other locations.

 Subdivisions

 Some subspecies and varieties have proposed within the species.
-None are accepted by Plants of the World Online as of October 2022, which treats Opuntia macrorhiza subsp. pottsii (Salm-Dyck) U.Guzmán & Mandujano and Opuntia macrorhiza var. pottsii (Salm-Dyck) L.D.Benson as the separate species Opuntia pottsii.
+None are accepted by Plants of the World Online as of June 2026, which treats Opuntia macrorhiza subsp. pottsii (Salm-Dyck) U.Guzmán & Mandujano and Opuntia macrorhiza var. pottsii (Salm-Dyck) L.D.Benson as the separate species Opuntia pottsii.